nivlab/nivstan/docs/getting-started/getting-started.md

 #### Stan's MCMC
 The Hamiltonian Monte Carlo (HMC) algorithm offers a better solution for high dimensions.
 HMC introduces an auxiliary variable ($$ y $$) which, via motion equations borrowed from Newtonian mechanics, allows exploring a multidimensional space more efficiently.
 The main problem is solving the Hamiltonian equations efficiently.
-HMC uses 3 parameters (read more [here](https://mc-stan.org/docs/2_18/reference-manual/hmc-algorithm-parameters.html)), which Stan automatically optimizes based on warmup sample iterations or dynamically adapts using the no-U-turn sampling (NUTS) algorithm.
-(Nicely eliminating the need for user-specified tuning parameters).
+HMC uses 3 parameters (read more [here](https://mc-stan.org/docs/2_18/reference-manual/hmc-algorithm-parameters.html)), which Stan automatically optimizes based on warmup sample iterations or dynamically adapts using the no-U-turn sampling (NUTS) algorithm. **Nicely eliminating the need for user-specified tuning parameters.**

 Pay attention, Hamiltonian algorithms still have limitations.